Sikh separatism has long strained Canada-India ties. Now they're at their lowest point in years

 The tensions likely sparked Canada to recently halt talks with India on a new trade deal, a sign that “their relationship isn’t as resilient and foolproof as many would like it to be,” added Kugelman.
 The two countries are relatively minor trading partners, but proponents had argued that a trade deal could boost jobs and GDP for both.

-The unsavory allegations could also hurt Modi's growing soft power in the west, Kugelman said, but values and morals don’t necessarily drive foreign relations.
+The allegations could also hurt Modi's growing soft power in the West, Kugelman said, but values and morals don’t necessarily drive foreign relations.

 “We’re not going to see the Western democracies try to remove India from their strategic calculus, especially in terms of countering China.
 The strategic convergences are too strong,” he added.